Khabar Agency: Ownership

 The ownership of Khabar has at times not been completely clear.
 Dariga Nazarbayeva, daughter of Kazakh president Nursultan Nazarbayev, founded and controlled the company.
 She officially stepped down as company chairwoman during her bid for parliament in 2004.
-However, she still retained close ties to the agency and continued to organize the Euraisan Media Forum.
+However, she still retained close ties to the agency and continued to organize the Eurasian Media Forum.
 Her husband, Rakhat Aliyev, confirmed that the couple still held shares in Khabar, along with several other media outlets.
 He was, however, quick to deny direct ownership, and attacked those who claimed otherwise.

 In April 2006, Kazakhstan's Information and Culture Minister Ermukhamet Ertysbayev announced the intention to gain "one hundred-percent state control over the Khabar joint-stock company."
 This came on the heels of a general government call for greater control of the media, brought about from the turmoil following the murder of political opposition leader Altynbek Sarsenbayev.

 Shortly thereafter, Dariga's Asar party was merged into Otan.
 Some observers see the near-simultaneous loss of both the political party and the Khabar network as efforts by President Nazarbayev to reel in his daughter.

 On 5 May 2006, Maulen Ashimbaev, deputy head of the President's administration, was named the new chairman.
 As of 2006 the state owned 50% plus one share of Khabar.

-On March 29, 2022, Berik Uali, the former press secretary of the President of Kazakhstan, was appointed as the new Chairman of the Board of "Khabar" News Agency JSC.
+On March 29, 2022, Berik Uali, the former press secretary of the President of Kazakhstan, was appointed as the new chairman of the Board of "Khabar" News Agency JSC.